Empirical Design in Reinforcement Learning: Observational experiments

 \subsection{Distributions matter!}

-There are many ways to characterize the variation in our agent's performance.
-It is common practice to report the sample mean and sample variance, though this can be problematic if the distribution is not normal.
-That's right, the variability in performance across agents gives rise to a distribution over performance for our algorithm.
-A single run of an experiment is a sample of an algorithm's performance on an environment.
+The variability in performance across agents gives rise to a distribution over performance for our algorithm.
 If we run an algorithm on a single environment multiple times, then we are repeatedly sampling from a distribution: $\mathbb{P}(\PerfRV)$ where $M$ is the aggregate performance for a run.
-The stochasticity comes from changing the algorithm's random seed for initialization and decision making, and by changing the environment's random seed for simulated noise and start states.
+The stochasticity comes from changing the algorithm's random seed for initialization and decision-making, and by changing the environment's random seed for simulated noise and start states.
 If $\mathbb{P}$ is skewed or bimodal, then we might need more than a dozen independent runs to estimate the mean and variance.
 Worse, these simple sample statistics might be misleading.

-We can look at the skewed, multi-modal in Figure \ref{fig:perf-dist-demo} to see why.
-The sample mean (black solid line) suggests the average agent would reach the goal in around 425 steps of interaction.
-However, a more complete description would be: any randomly selected agent is most likely going to require about 500 steps of interaction, while some agents will only require 250 steps.
+In practice $\mathbb{P}(\PerfRV)$ can be skewed or multi-modal, as we can wee in Figure \ref{fig:perf-dist-demo}.
+The sample mean (blue solid line) suggests the average agent would achieve a return of approximately -425.
+However, a more complete description would be: any randomly selected agent is most likely going to receive a return of -450, while some agents will receive a return of -250.